samuelroland/dme/docs/paradigm-analysis-pres.typ

 ]
 #slide(title: "Lifetimes")[
 - Each variable has a lifetime
-- Compilator determine this to add instructions
+- Compiler determine this to add instructions
 - Possible to annotate lifetime

 ```rust